Next Article: TOWS Analysis

 We previously discussed the concept of a valid business opportunity.
 We also examined the opportunity within the context of determining whether your business idea is feasible.
 In that sense, we looked at whether, in the existing market, the business idea could feasibly create the type and amount of desired value.
 Here, we are looking for potential opportunities to create customer value that is generated from the business’ core competencies.

 Now that you understand your strengths, you need to determine how these strengths propel the business within its core business.
 You should also determine how those strengths could open up additional opportunities.
 Do not confine your analysis to the present market.
 Your strengths may open up opportunities in other markets.
-In the previous chapter we discussed the concept of the strategic pivot.
+In the previous material, we discussed the concept of the strategic pivot.
 Many businesses begin in one industry and pivot strategically to either serve a different target market or to enter a completely new industry.

 - Note: Many opportunities arise from large environmental changes.
 Below we discuss environmental changes and how they can be relevant to new opportunities, as well as new business threats.

 Threats are any internal or external factors that could jeopardize the present operations or future intentions of the business.
 Most people think of threats in terms of external occurrences, such as competitor action or regulatory changes; however, it is critical to examine internal threats as well.
 Internal threats include the risk of occurrence of any event that could disrupt operations.
 For example, the risk of a bank calling a line of credit that hinders the ability to make payroll.
-Further, it includes the non-occurrence of any assumptions made in plan for the business’ future operations.
+Further, it includes the non-occurrence of any assumptions made in the plan for the business’ future operations.
 For example, your business venture’s growth path may include assumptions about the availability of debt financing or equity investments at a given rate of interest.
 The equity market drying up for your size of business or specific industry is an external threat.

 Here are some tips for helping you identify potential internal and external threats: